Pete-Fowler/todo-list/README.md

 using closest to find the task id, corresponding to task array index number, and then using queryselector('${task} .dropdown-content').

+when in a project view with no tasks, clicking new task button brings back all tasks -- need it to stay in project view and assign new task to that project

+need highlight for current project view need highlight for task dropdown to show which project task is assigned to, w line

+need to clear out task objects' project properties on delete

 Implement different task views by project
     tasks dropdown assign project only assigns first task

 Implement local storage

-Style dropdown or add indicator to show which project it is assigned to

 fix transition on load